Why Visit Morocco: Soul, Sand & Spices

-We recently sent UTP member Oana out to Morocco to experience the magic of the Marrakech and the Sahara Desert.
-From Game of Thrones worthy kasbahs, mouthwatering tagines, haggling in spice souks, time travel and teetering on the edge of the unknown with all but a camel for company, here’s what she thought of the Sahara Desert Experience and why she didn’t want to come home.
+From Game of Thrones-worthy kasbahs, mouthwatering tajines, haggling in spice souks, time travel, and teetering on the edge of the unknown with all but a camel for company, here’s a sneak peek into the Sahara Desert Experience as seen through the eyes of a first-time traveller.

 From sand to snow

 If you’ve ever studied a world map, you know it is practically impossible to miss the brownish-gold area layering all over North Africa.
-Even there, the great, wild desert covering miles and miles – well, inches on the map – stands like an impenetrable natural barrier never to be crossed.
+Even there, the great, wild desert covering miles and miles – well, inches on the map – stands like an impenetrable natural barrier you may never cross.

 And there I was, prepared to face it – on a scale 1:1 – and unveil its mysteries.
 Don’t get me wrong, I’m no great explorer, but that’s exactly how I felt, surrounded by the dunes, those tiny mountains of sand.
 Just me and the vastness… and a camel, tiptoeing towards the unknown.

-Now, if you think Morocco is all about stark scenery and dusty plains, this little country will prove you wrong in a heartbeat as bouncy and alive as the one of Marrakech… but we’ll get to that later.
+Now, if you think Morocco is all about stark scenery and dusty plains, think again.
+This little country will prove you wrong in a heartbeat as bouncy and alive as the one of Marrakech.
+But we’ll get to that later.

-Driving on the winding roads of the Atlas Mountains up 3,000 meters through woods of Argan trees and juniper is an experience in itself.
+Driving on the winding roads of the Atlas Mountains through woods of Argan trees and juniper is an experience in itself.
 The snowy top of the High Atlas towers in the distance, in defiance of the southern desert with its blistering hot climate.

 An explosion of tastes